 One of my favorite on-the-go breakfasts is an everything bagel with garden vegetable cream cheese.
-Though it isn’t expensive at my local deli, the coffee I’m tempted to buy while I’m there does.
+Though it isn’t expensive at my local deli, the coffee I’m tempted to buy while I’m there is expensive.

-Our local grocery store sells vegetable cream cheese isn’t the same.
+Our local grocery store sells vegetable cream cheese, but it isn’t the same.
 It’s more cream cheese than vegetable so I lose the most nutritious part of this meal!

 I realized I could easily make my own garden vegetable cream cheese and I’m so happy I did.
 The fresh vegetables that I can dice as finely or coarsely as I want, make it easy to load up my cream cheese exactly the way I like it.

 Another bonus of using fresh vegetables is that the colors are so much brighter compared to the store version.
 I’m not one who spends a ton of time making my food look pretty, but I have learned that the more fun or colorful food looks, the more likely my kids are to eat it.

 I always want my kids to be excited about eating vegetables.
 Yes, even if it means layering them on top of a bagel.

 Ingredients I Use for Garden Vegetable Cream Cheese